Stuart88/University-Physics/README.md

 `position: Vector(1,0,0)` = 1m in the x-direction on Cartesian axes

-After I've worked through University Physics, I'll shift over to more advanced topics that I covered later during my own degree studies.
+After most content from the University Physics textbook has been covered, more advanced physics topics will be introduced.

 ## Main Topics
 - Maths